© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in Great Malvern Priory churchyard is a scheduled monument protected by Historic England under reference 1018346.
 View the official record →

-Churchyard Cross in Great Malvern Priory churchyard is a medieval monument standing in the burial ground of the former Benedictine priory in Worcestershire.
+Great Malvern Priory churchyard cross is a medieval stone cross located within the churchyard of the Benedictine priory in Great Malvern, Worcestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018346.

 Churchyard cross in Great Malvern Priory churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018346.